sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-three-way-ecs.md

     }
 -->

 ### Configure AWS_PROFILE with an Organizational Administration Credentials

-Sysdig Secure for Cloud will create resources both on your management account and member accounts.
+Sysdig Secure for Cloud will create resources both on your management and member accounts.
 See the following for more information:

 - [General Permissions](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud#required-permissions)
 - [Organizational Role Summary](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/tree/master/examples/organizational#role-summary) for this specific scenario